 Place the crosses on the ground so the two legs act as the support, then lay your long dowel crosswise over the crosses.
 The low height of this jump is suitable for young horses, ponies, and adults that are just learning to jump for the first time.

-5. A Basic Tire Jump
+2. A Basic DIY Tire Jump by Pet DIYs

 If you happen to have a few old tires laying around on your property, you can make your horse a basic jump that does not cost you a dime.
 Just line about four tires up on the ground side by side to use as a base.
 Then stack as many tires as you want on top of the base to create the jump height of your preference.